sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 (TBD: A collector may not be a SACM component and therefore not part of a SACM domain).

+Configuration Drift:

+: The discrepancy of endpoint attributes representing the actual composition of a target endpoint (is-state) and its intended composition (should-state) in the scope of a valid target endpoint composition (could-state) due to continuous alteration of a target endpoint’s composition over time.
+Configuration drift exists for both hardware components and software components.
+Typically, the frequency and scale of configuration drift of software components is significantly higher than the configuration drift of hardware components.

 Consumer:

 : A consumer is a SACM role that is assigned to a SACM component that contains functions to receive information from other SACM components.